 - Run them through a second time on the rinse cycle without detergent

-If your pillow is not machine washable, then you may be able to hand wash it (but check this too).
-For hand washing pillows, the following guidelines are
+If your pillow is not machine washable, then you may be able to hand wash it.
+For hand washing pillows, the following guidelines are helpful:

 - Submerge the pillow in lukewarm water with mild detergent and gently squeeze

 - Using cool water, rinse using the same method

 - Gently squeeze out excess water

 Drying your pillows after washing